-Top tips for new HR professionals
+Tips for HR professionals

 As the economy improves, businesses are now looking to grow their HR functions, to support strategic growth objectives and to develop successful talent management strategies to meet the challenges that skills shortages present.